Emma-R-Andersson-Lab/E9.5-and-E10.5-embryo-lineage-tracing/README.md

-# He_et_al_Lineage_tracing

-Repository for He et al. manuscript on *in utero* next generation single-cell lineage tracing used in De Haan & He et al., and He et el.
+# Repository for in utero next generation single cell lineage tracing, used in De Haan & He et al, and in He et al

 Contains scripts used to analyse data in the manuscript.
+- De Haan & He et al, Ectoderm barcoding reveals neural and cochlear compartmentalization
+- He et al. In utero next-generation single-cell lineage tracing of ectoderm and mesoderm reveals hepatic and cardiac mesenchymal cell lineages

 This repository contains instructions to